fenago/apache-cassandra/lab_2.md

-Chapter 2.
+Lab 2.
 Cassandra Data Modeling
 -------------------------------------------

-In this chapter, we will open the door to the world of Cassandra data modeling.
+In this lab, we will open the door to the world of Cassandra data modeling.
 We will briefly go through its building blocks, the main differences to the relational data model, and examples of constructing queries on a Cassandra data model.